86Box/86box.github.io/index.md

 <a name="downloads" />Downloads
 -------------------------------
-The latest stable version of 86Box is **v3.5**, which was released on May 23, 2022, and is available from our [GitHub repository](https://github.com/86Box/86Box/releases/tag/v3.5).
+The latest stable version of 86Box is **v3.6**, which was released on June 30, 2022, and is available from our [GitHub repository](https://github.com/86Box/86Box/releases/tag/v3.6).

 We also offer [nightly builds](https://ci.86box.net/job/86Box), which are built from the latest source code, but may not be as stable and/or optimized as stable builds.